Visiting Ireland and want to find adventure? Live in Ireland and want to do something different? Want to discover the secrets of the Emerald Isle?

 Named after Princess Taisie, daughter of the King of Rathlin Island.
 Eight kilometres long and most north of the Glens.

-Like every part of Ireland- this Glen is steeped in Legend.
+Like every part of Ireland- the Glens of Antrim are steeped in Legend.
 The legend of Glentaisie is “The Children of Lir”.
 These children were turned into swans by their second mother Aiofe.
 They wandered for 900 years until St. Patrick came to Ireland, bringing with him Christianity and freeing the children of their curse.

 In 1565, there was a great battle fought in this Glen.
 This battle was between the Scottish MacDonnell’s and the Irish O’Neill’s.